leslie-linn/A-visual-history-of-Nobel-Prize-winners/README.md

 # A-visual-history-of-Nobel-Prize-winners
-Explore a dataset of nobel prize winners as of 2016 and visualize the analysis resluts within a datacamp project
+Explore a dataset of Nobel prize winners as of 2016 and visualize the analysis results.